 Conducting regular organizational checkups is the simplest way to ensure you lead your practice well.
 It ensures everyone is working together.
 It ensures your systems are clear and being followed.
 It makes sure you're hiring, reviewing, rewarding, and firing around clear core values.
 It confirms your marketing, vision, and operations are all aligned.
 It helps you keep everyone working in the right role.
 And it helps you ensure everyone knows what's expected of them (and why their work matters).

 If you haven't given your practice a checkup, it's time to check whether your team is working together and working toward your goals and vision for your practice.
-If you want more help, visit our Leadership Track inside Dental Profit Academy.
-There you'll find the exact training we give our Inner Circle Mastermind members, including a lesson specific to organizational checkups.
+If you want more help, check out the team of expert coaches, training, and resources we offer in our signature Delivering WOW Platinum Mastermind Program.

 You can also join my free Dental Marketing and Profits Facebook group, where thousands of dentists and I help each other build better practices.